mzedeler/Dori/README.md

 status of the test.

 When you've written your test, you need to upload it to Dori, which is done using a small upload script.
-The upload script uses, so you can upload from any place that can otherwise reach Dori.
+The upload script uses http, so you can upload from any place that can otherwise reach Dori.
 To let Dori know how to run the test, you need to provide a file named `test.manifest`.
 This is a JSON file containing an object with the following keys: